BwithE/UpPy/README.md

 They will be uploaded into the current working directory that it's ran.

-It's an easy way to trasnfer files without the need of SSH and compromising usernames.
+It's an easy way to trasfer files without the need of SSH and compromising usernames.

 The webpage has buttons that can be used, however, below is a list of CLI commands to get the job done.